-Brakes last quite a while and in term they can often be forgotten despite being one of the most important safety features on the vehicle.
+Brakes last quite a while and in the term, they can often be forgotten despite being one of the most important safety features on the vehicle.
 If left unchecked the brakes could cause more harm to both your safety and your wallet.
 As the rotor is one of the more expensive parts of the braking system it should be taken care of.
 Maintaining brakes requires routine checks to include miles, audio noise, stopping conditions, odors, and indicating dash lights.
 If unsure always consult a certified mechanic.

 If you know when your last brake replacement was, then a good rule of thumb is to replace them every 30,000 to 50,000 miles.
 This range can always be changed from vehicle make and model to include driving conditions.
 Sometimes the brake pad is visible through the rims of the vehicle.
 Take a flashlight and if the brake padding is less than ¼ inch its a good indication to get them replaced.